 The Terra System is based on a neurobiological hypothesis that combining exercise on a stationary bicycle and cognitive training in a game situation optimizes the cancer treatment effects on patients with glioma (brain tumors).
 The client wants to extend it further, so the question is.

 "How might we extend the already excisting software part of Terra with new playful minigames that can be used to provide training to more cognitive functions for patients with glioma?"

-Client Netherlands Cancer Institute
+Netherlands Cancer Institute

-The design needs to be pleasant, familiar and not anxiety-inducing.
+The design has the requirement that it needs to be pleasant, familiar and not anxiety-inducing.
 And needs to be cognitive challengable and rewarding and accessible to patients that have different cognitive levels.
-Because it’s made for an vulnerable population, we couldn’t test with our users.
-They first wanted to extended to project so far, that the client can test with the patients on to the whole game experience.
+For physical therapists the game needs to be easy implementatable in daily practice and adjustable to patients.

 During the user test, it felt that the game needed more feedback and the gameplay wasn't very accurate.
 That's why we refined the sounds, improved the "hit area", and included visual feedback.